 Fix Damage Caused by Not Warming Up Your Voice

-Edited by Ian Gabriel T. Tolledo, Anonymous, Eng, Alma and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Alma, 4875kennedy and 1 other

 Belting out or performing for long duration without first warming up will have serious impact on your voice quality later on.
 Usually the damage in voice does not last very long and if certain precautionary measures are taken then your voice should naturally to its normal tone.
 However, if you don't want to wait it out or simply just want to fix the damage quickly, then there are simple tips to accomplish this.
 Below are steps you can follow to get you back in tune.